strncat/strncat.github.io/_posts/2019-07-29-closest-pair.markdown

 <b>2 Divide and Conquer</b>
 <br>
 <br>
-The brilliant algorithm we're about to study is a divide and conquer algorithm, meaning that we will repeatedly divide the problem into a number of subproblems and then we will repeatedly combine the intermediate results until we have the final result.
+The brilliant algorithm we're about to study is a divide and conquer algorithm, meaning that we will repeatedly divide the problem into a number of subproblems and then we will repeatedly combine the intermediate results until we arrive at the final result.
 As a starting point we will sort the points by their x-coordinate and let that array be $$P_x$$.
 We will also sort the points by their y-coordinate and let that array be $$P_y$$.
 We will be using $$P_y$$ later in the algorithm.
 <img src="{{ site.url }}/assets/closest/1.png" width="100%">
 Given $$P_x$$.
-We can start applying the the following divide and conquer idea.
+We can start by applying the following divide and conquer idea.
 Repeatedly divide $$P_x$$ into two halfs, left and right.
 Find the closest pair in the left half and the closest pair in the right half and then combine the results to output the single true closest pair.
 <br>
 <br>
 <img src="{{ site.url }}/assets/closest/2.png" width="100%">

 How do we combine the results to find the single true closest pair? we need to consider that the closest pair might have a point in the left half and a point in the right half.
 We call this pair a <b>split pair</b>.
 So in the combine step we need to do two things, we find the split pair with the minimum distance.
-And then we need to find the minimum pair of the three pairs we have, the left pair, the right pair and the split pair.
+We then return the minimum pair of the three pairs we have, the left pair, the right pair and the split pair.
 The following pseudo-code implements this idea.

 {% highlight c++ %}
 int closest_pair(Px, Py) { // Px sorted by x-coordinate, Py by y-coordinate